Instead of asking, what motivates us to missionary work, the starting question should be:

 Was it simply because of his love for me?

-Or because of a greater plan in the heart of God?
+Or is there a greater plan in the heart of God?

-Is my reconciliation simply because God loves me, or because God wants to use me towards a greater purpose?
+Is my reconciliation through Christ simply because God loves me, or because God wants to use me towards a greater purpose?

-Why would God choose to work with me, as a redeemed individuals?
+Why would God choose to work with us human beings as a redeemed individuals?

-As I’ve meditated on Scriptures with this question, my answer seems to be that
+As I’ve meditated on Scriptures with this question, I get taken to this answer:

 God the Father has a heart for the nations.